YueErro/udacity_cplusplus/notebook/NOTEBOOK.md

 ![](images/process_memory_model.png)

 1. The **stack** is a contiguous memory block with a fixed maximum size.
 If a program exceeds this size, it will crash.
 The stack is used for storing automatically allocated variables such as local variables or function parameters.
 If there are multiple threads in a program, then each thread has its own stack memory.
 New memory on the stack is allocated when the path of execution enters a scope and freed again once the scope is left.
 It is important to know that the stack is managed "automatically" by the compiler, which means we do not have to concern ourselves with allocation and deallocation.
 2. The **heap** (also called "free store" in C++) is where data with dynamic storage lives.
 It is shared among multiple threads in a program, which means that memory management for the heap needs to take concurrency into account.
-In general, managing memory on the heap is more (computationally) expensive for the operating system, which makes it slower than stack memory. f memory is allocated on the heap, it is the programmer’s responsibility to free it again when it is no longer needed.
+In general, managing memory on the heap is more (computationally) expensive for the operating system, which makes it slower than stack memory. f memory is allocated on the heap, it is the programmer's responsibility to free it again when it is no longer needed.
 If the programmer manages the heap poorly or not at all, there will be trouble.
 3. The **BBS** (Block Started by Symbol) segment is used in many compilers and linkers for a segment that contains global and static variables that are initialized with zero values.
 This memory area is suitable, for example, for arrays that are not initialized with predefined values.
 4. The **Data** segment serves the same purpose as the BSS segment with the major difference being that variables in the Data segment have been initialized with a value other than zero.
 Memory for variables in the Data segment (and in BSS) is allocated once when a program is run and persists throughout its lifetime.